Are you new to search engine optimization and don’t really know where to start? Here are top 14 basic SEO tips for beginners.

 Having a sitemap makes it easier for search engines to find and rank your webpages.
 Sitemaps let search engines know when changes have been made and pages that they may have missed.
 It doesn’t hurt to have a sitemap and it also improves your SEO.
 It helps by having pages updated faster than when there is no sitemap on the website.

-Robots.txt files tell search engines web crawlers what pages to include in their index and what not.
+Robots.txt files tell search engine web crawlers what pages to include in their index and what not.
 For example, if you do not want a certain page or image being crawled by a bot, then you can restrict or “disallow” that bot from having access.
-This keeps test pages and pages not meant for humans from being included in search results.
+This keeps test pages and pages not meant for users from being included in search results.

 You can make a robots.txt file from scratch but there are many tools out there that can make it for you if you do not have time.

 It is a good idea to have a tool that analyzes and keeps track of your data.
 Google Analytics not only tracks where users come from but also how they are getting there.
 This tool also creates custom reports for you when analyzing your data.